-Sliding guideways are often used as the foundation of linear motion in computer numerical control (CNC) machine tools due to their high damping capabilities especially for heavy duty machining applications.
-However, the traditional manufacturing process with grinding is time consuming and the product’s sliding performance has not been optimized nor clearly understood.
-In order to increase productivity, a machining center based manufacturing method with CBN milling tools was introduced and tested by researchers.
+Sliding guideways are often used as the foundation for linear motion in computer numerical control (CNC) machine tools due to their high damping capabilities especially for heavy duty machining applications.
+However, the traditional manufacturing process with grinding is time-consuming, and the product’s sliding performance has not been optimized nor clearly understood.
+In order to increase productivity, a machining center based manufacturing method with cubic boron nitride (CBN) milling tools was introduced and tested by researchers.
 While greatly reducing manufacturing time and cost, a rougher milled surface, in comparison to traditional grinding, is a possible concern for the performance as well as the life of sliding guideways.
-In this study, a novel planar honing process was proposed as a post process of CBN milling to create a finish surface on hardened cast iron sliding guideways used for CNC machine tools.
+In this study, a novel planar honing process was proposed as a postprocess of CBN milling to create a finish surface on hardened cast iron sliding guideways used for CNC machine tools.
 A design of experiment (DOE) was conducted to statistically understand significant factors in the machining process and their relationship with surface topography.
-Effective planar honing conditions were discovered and analyzed with 3D and 2D surface parameters.
+Effective planar honing conditions were discovered and analyzed with three-dimensional (3D) and two-dimensional surface parameters.